sergio11/fitflextv_android/README.md

   <img src="doc/picture_44.png" />
 </p>

-Finally, the screen wraps up with the **Recommended Trainings for Your Profile** ⭐.
-This personalized section is tailored just for you, using your workout history and preferences to suggest the best training programs for your current fitness level and goals.
-These recommendations are curated to ensure you always have something motivating and relevant right at your fingertips.
+The screen finishes with the **Recommended Trainings for Your Profile** ⭐.
+Based on user preferences and workout history, this section suggests the most relevant workouts.
+It was an opportunity to experiment with basic recommendation logic and display dynamic content tailored to the user.

 <p align="center">
   <img src="doc/picture_45.png" />
 </p>

-In essence, the Home Screen is designed to make your fitness exploration both intuitive and enjoyable.
-From discovering featured workouts to finding the right category and receiving personalized suggestions, everything is organized to enhance your journey and keep you engaged.
+Overall, the Home Screen is designed to be intuitive and visually engaging, with a focus on learning UI/UX design for large screens and providing users with an easy way to explore workouts.

 ## Exploring Workouts and More 🏋️‍♀️✨

-Dive into the **Workouts** section, your ultimate fitness playground where your workout adventures come to life! 🎉 This hub is crafted to help you discover and enjoy a variety of exercises that fit your unique fitness goals.
+The **Workouts** section is where the real fun begins!
+In this part of the app, users can discover a variety of exercises based on their fitness goals.
+This feature was a big part of my learning process, helping me build dynamic workout categories and improve navigation on Android TV.

-In this section, you’ll find a diverse array of categories to explore:
+Here’s a breakdown of the workout categories:

-- **Workouts** 💪: Find a wide range of exercises designed for different fitness levels and objectives.
-Whether you’re into high-intensity cardio or strength training, there’s something here for every fitness enthusiast.
+- **Workouts** 💪: A wide range of exercises for different fitness levels and goals.
+Whether you're into cardio or strength training, I designed this section to be easy to navigate with a clear focus on filtering content based on type.

 <p align="center">
   <img src="doc/picture_22.png" />